Geodesic Calculus on Implicitly Defined Latent Manifolds: Method details

 We provide additional details on the learned projection (\cref{sec:projection}) used to construct an implicit representation of the latent manifolds.

 \paragraph{Optimization parameters.} We train a fully connected neural network with ELU activations \citep{ClUnHo15} by minimizing the loss functional \cref{eq:denoisingloss} using the Adam optimizer \citep{kingma2014adam} with a learning rate of $10^{-3}$ and a weight decay of $10^{-5}$.
 The layer dimensions depend on the examples.
 The batch size to evaluate the integral over $\latentmanifold$ is $128$ in all our examples.
-To approximate the inner integral, we sample a single point $y_z$ from $f_\sigma$ for each data sample $z$ and optimization step.
+To approximate the inner integral, we generate a single sample $y_z = z + \epsilon$ where $\epsilon \sim f_\sigma$ for each data sample $z$ and optimization step.

 \paragraph{Parameter study.} To analyze the denoising loss and the resulting approximate projection $\projection_\sigma$ for different parameters, we use the toy torus model to allow comparison with a ground truth projection and keep the evaluation visually tractable.
 In practice, only approximations of the latent manifold $\latentmanifold$ are available.
 To study the denoising property, we generate a noisy torus surface and train a projection with different values for $\sigma$, treating the noisy surface as $\latentmanifold$.
 We then visualize the image $\projection_\sigma(\latentmanifold) $ under the projections.
 As expected, a larger value of $\sigma$ leads to a stronger smoothing effect, see \cref{fig:denoising_effect}.